-Payments for the exempt expenditures may be made on the basis of an invoice, or based on an internal cheque request, with the appropriate account number(s) indicated and which has been signed by an employee with applicable Approval Authority, as set out in B.3.
+Payments for the exempt expenditures may be made on the basis of an invoice, or based on an internal payment request, with the appropriate account number(s) indicated and which has been signed by an employee with applicable Approval Authority, as set out in B.3.
 In some cases, a Purchase Order or an Agreement may be required.

-B.3 Approval Authority for Exempt Expenditures
+B.3 Award Approval and Contracting Authority for Exempt Expenditures